MarkosKon/already-styled-components/README.md

 ```
 * height: string
+* margin: string,
+* padding: string (if you use gutters on the parent Row component this property will get overridden),
 * flex: bool, (true = display: flex, false = display: block)
 * flexWidth: string (equal sized columns or a string percentage e.g. '50%'),
 * alignSelf: string,